 - 2.1.
-Where all of the alleged incident(s) can be characterised as low or medium level, the Student Life Manager or Deputy Accommodation Manager will investigate the matter.
+The Head of Accommodation Services will investigate the matter.
 The investigation may include: - 2.1.1.
 Meeting with the people, such as you, alleged to have been involved in the incident. - 2.1.2.
 Obtaining further information from any attending Security Officer, Warden, complainant and any witnesses. - 2.1.3.
 Considering any evidence and/or mitigation submitted by you and others being investigated. - 2.2.
-Following their investigation, the Student Life Manager or Deputy Accommodation Manager will decide whether there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences (which is also a breach of Regulation 9), or a breach of another Regulation, and either: - 2.2.1.
-Determine that you should receive advice about the implications of breaching Regulations and/or the terms of your licence or tenancy and potential steps that may be taken in the event of further breaches; or - 2.2.2.
-Apply an appropriate penalty or penalties as listed in Part G (Penalties); or
+Following their investigation, the Student Life Manager or Deputy Accommodation Manager will decide whether there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences (which is also a breach of Regulation 9), or a breach of another Regulation, and either: